opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:pyoldfunction:: cv.GetMinMaxHistValue(hist)-> (minValue, maxValue, minIdx, maxIdx)

-    :param hist: Histogram
+    :param hist: Histogram.

-    :param min_value: Pointer to the minimum value of the histogram
+    :param min_value: Pointer to the minimum value of the histogram.

-    :param max_value: Pointer to the maximum value of the histogram
+    :param max_value: Pointer to the maximum value of the histogram.

-    :param min_idx: Pointer to the array of coordinates for the minimum
+    :param min_idx: Pointer to the array of coordinates for the minimum.

-    :param max_idx: Pointer to the array of coordinates for the maximum
+    :param max_idx: Pointer to the array of coordinates for the maximum.

 The function finds the minimum and maximum histogram bins and their positions.
 All of output arguments are optional.
-Among several extremas with the same value the ones with the minimum index (in lexicographical order) are returned.
-In the case of several maximums or minimums, the earliest in lexicographical order (extrema locations) is returned.
+Among several extremas with the same value the ones with the minimum index (in the lexicographical order) are returned.
+In case of several maximums or minimums, the earliest in the lexicographical order (extrema locations) is returned.

 MakeHistHeaderForArray